Word embedding: For biological sequences: BioVectors

 Word embeddings for n-grams in biological sequences (e.g. DNA, RNA, and Proteins) for bioinformatics applications have been proposed by Asgari and Mofrad.
 Named bio-vectors (BioVec) to refer to biological sequences in general with protein-vectors (ProtVec) for proteins (amino-acid sequences) and gene-vectors (GeneVec) for gene sequences, this representation can be widely used in applications of deep learning in proteomics and genomics.
 The results presented by Asgari and Mofrad suggest that BioVectors can characterize biological sequences in terms of biochemical and biophysical interpretations of the underlying patterns.

 Game design

 Word embeddings with applications in game design have been proposed by Rabii and Cook as a way to discover emergent gameplay using logs of gameplay data.
-The process requires to transcribe actions happening during the game within a formal language and then use the resulting text to create word embeddings.
-The results presented by Rabii and Cook suggest that the resulting vectors can capture expert knowledge about games like chess, that are not explicitly stated in the game's rules.
+The process requires transcribing actions that occur during a game within a formal language and then using the resulting text to create word embeddings.
+The results presented by Rabii and Cook suggest that the resulting vectors can capture expert knowledge about games like chess that are not explicitly stated in the game's rules.